Frank Buchman: Career

-Buchman had hoped to be called to an important city church, but eventually accepted a call to Overbrook, a growing Philadelphia suburb that did not yet have a Lutheran church building.
+Buchman had hoped to be called to an important city church, but eventually accepted a call to Overbrook, a growing section of Philadelphia that did not yet have a Lutheran church building.
 No salary was given him the day he was ordained.
 He arranged the rental of an old storefront for worship space, settled upstairs, and opened the Church of the Good Shepherd.
 After a year of spending himself entirely on his work, he was so exhausted that his doctor prescribed a long holiday and he sailed to Europe where he visited Italy, Switzerland, and Germany.
-On his return, he decided to establish a home for young people in need in Overbrook, along the lines of Friedrich von Bodelschwingh's colony of hospital (called hospiz in German) farms and workshops for the mentally ill in Bielefeld and of Canon Barnett's Toynbee Hall.
+On his return, he decided to establish a home for young people in need in Overbrook, along the lines of Friedrich von Bodelschwingh's colony of hospital farms and workshops for the mentally ill in Bielefeld and of Canon Barnett's Toynbee Hall.
 However, conflict developed with the board of the new Luther hospice for young men.
-In Buchman's recollection. the dispute was due to the board's unwillingness to fund the hospice adequately.
+In Buchman's recollection, the dispute was due to the board's unwillingness to fund the hospice adequately.
 However, the Finance Committee of the Ministerium of Pennsylvania, which oversaw the budget, had no funds with which to make up an ongoing deficit and wanted the hospice to be self-supporting.
 Buchman resigned.

 Exhausted and depressed, Buchman took his doctor's advice of a long holiday abroad.
-Still in turmoil over his hospice resignation, Buchman attended the 1908 Keswick Convention in England hoping to meet the renowned Quaker-influenced, Baptist evangelist F. B. Meyer (1847–1929) who he believed might be able to help him.
+Still in turmoil over his hospice resignation, Buchman attended the 1908 Keswick Convention in England hoping to meet the renowned Quaker-influenced, Baptist evangelist F. B. Meyer (1847–1929), who he believed might be able to help him.
 Meyer was not there, but in a small half-empty chapel he listened to Jessie Penn-Lewis preach on the Cross of Christ, which led to a religious experience.

 Buchman wrote letters of apology to the six board members asking their forgiveness for harboring ill will.
 Buchman regarded this as a foundation experience and in later years frequently referred to it with his followers.